simon622/mqtt-sn/README.md

 ### Quick Start Guide
 I have created simple interactive command lines for both client and gateway components to allow simple testing and use.
-The interactive client and gateway both use preconfigured default runtimes which can be used simple to evaluate the software.
+The interactive client and gateway both use preconfigured default runtimes which can be used to evaluate / test the software.
 For more complex use, please refer to the source build and configuration.

 #### Client CLI
 The latest interactive client build can be obtained from the releases section.
 Download the mqtt-sn-client-VERSION.jar and run locally using;